 You can keep it simple, or you can go to great lengths – no matter how you get into gardening, you'll be joining millions of Americans who've discovered the joy of growing their own food.
-The University of Maryland College of Agriculture & Natural Resources has a wonderful website about starting and growing your own garden.
 For fresh air, exercise, and growing food that's as fresh as fresh can get, your own garden is the best place to be.
 For helping the earth, it's a great place to be, too.

 Speaking of fresh air and activity, living green and living healthy go together here, too.
 And you can start reducing your carbon footprint one step at a time – just by walking somewhere.
 You can even start just by parking your car at the back of the parking lot and walking a little farther to the store.
 If you live fairly close to work, try walking or riding your bike there and back one day a week.
 It will help you save money on gas or parking.
 It will help improve your heart health and lower your risk of obesity (being overweight).